The Parent’s Guide to College for Students on the Autism Spectrum

 Ruth Kukiela Bork

-EdD, is director of student services at the University of Connecticut School of Law.
+Jane Thierfeld Brown, EdD, is director of student services at the University of Connecticut School of Law.
 She has worked in disability services for 33 years.
 Thierfeld Brown is also an Assistant Clinical Professor at Yale Child Study in their adult clinic.
 She consults with many institutions of higher education, as well as with parents and students on issues of autism spectrum disorders in her role as Co-Director of College Autism Spectrum.
-She co-authored Students With Asperger Syndrome: A Guide for College Personnel and The Parent's Guide to College for Students on the Autism Spectrum.
+In addition to Social Behavior and Self-Management: 5-Point Scales for Adolescents and Adults and The Parent's Guide to College for Students on the Autism Spectrum, she co-authored Students With Asperger Syndrome: A Guide for College Personnel and The Parent's Guide to College for Students on the Autism Spectrum.
 Thierfeld Brown has three children, the youngest of whom is on the spectrum.